alexgladd/fortress/README.md

 For now, see example usage in [web/main.dart](web/main.dart) and [web/demo](web/demo/).

-To see the demo in action, visit TODO
+To see the demo in action, visit https://alexgladd.github.io/fortress/